 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
 The Company historically has been a private company and lacks company-specific historical and implied volatility information.
 Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded group of peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded stock price.
 The expected term of the Company's stock options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The expected term of stock options granted to non-employees is equal to the contractual term of the option award.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.

-The following table sets forth the assumptions that the Company used to determine the fair value of the stock options granted, presented on a weighted average basis.
-The Company did not grant any stock options to employees or directors during the three months ended March 31, 2013 (unaudited):
+The following table sets forth the assumptions that the Company used to determine the fair value of the stock options granted, presented on a weighted average basis: